 “We turned it over a couple of times, maybe we could’ve gone without those, and then there were a couple of shots that went around the basket.
 Other than that, the girls played well,” Edgmond said.

-Senior and Captain Leah Kopp agreed with Edgmond that, although the team had many steals, they could have played a more solid defense.
+Senior and Captain Leah Kopp agreed with Edgmond that, although the team had many steals, they could have played more solid defense.

-“Even though we did a good job at getting steals, I think we could have played a more grounded defense.
+“Even though we did a good job of getting steals, I think we could have played a more grounded defense.
 I think we could’ve gone back to the fundamentals, boxed out more.
 [We could have] just played more subt[ly] and not give up the easy stuff.
 We could have [given] up [fewer] points than that,” she said.